 These patterns brought me back to my earlier piece: Success Is Not A Straight Line.
 We have to be careful when we imply that life follows a clear plan.
 Beware emphasizing the “good grades, good college, good job” myth.
 Real life is way more interesting than that.

-PS: My favorite Chef’s Table ep so far is Ivan Orkin’s story about how a New Yorker ended up opening a successful ramen shop in Tokyo.
+PS: My favorite Chef’s Table ep so far is Ivan Orkin’s story about how a New Yorker ended up opening a successful ramen shop in Tokyo (which I once ate at!).
 It’s tear-jerking, heart-warming, and hilarious.